-It’s safe to say September 11, 2001, is a day that haunts people around the world, impacting the lives of Americans who lived through the terrorist attacks.
-Unlike most other days, 9/11 made an impact on every American’s life, on the future of our country, and the security of the world.
+It’s safe to say that September 11, 2001, is a day that haunts people around the world, impacting the lives of Americans who lived through the terrorist attacks.
+Unlike most other days, 9/11 made a dent on every American’s life, on the future of our country, and the security of the world.
 It became a life-altering event that is remembered worldwide for the catastrophe it caused.
 Which is why the day has several memorials and monuments to convey the significance of the tragic events that occurred.

 One of the most controversial 9/11 memorials is the Russian inspired sculpture, “Tear of Grief”, also known to some as, “To The Struggle Against World Terrorism” monument.
-The forty-foot replica of a stainless steel teardrop suspended in a fractured 100 foot, 175 tons, and bronze clad tower was a gift to the United States from Russia.
+The forty-foot replica of a stainless steel teardrop suspended in a fractured 100 foot, 175 tons, and bronze-clad tower was a gift to the United States from Russia.
 The sculpture was created by Russian artist Zurab Tsereteli, where he envisioned the image of the sculpture after he witnessed the description of the World Trade Center on a Moscow television.

 Tsereteli is one of Russia’s most prolific and prominent artists.
 He is a designer, architect, and sculptor who is known to capture significant historical events in usually large-scale sculptures and monuments on display in museums and public spaces throughout Europe, Syria, Israel, Uruguay, and the United States.
 Tsereteli reportedly spent $12 million of his own money to complete the Bayonne Harbor monument.
 He explained how later on, he drove past a gathering of crying Muscovites in front of a nearby U.S. embassy, which is when he began to design the “Tear Drop Memorial” on the same day.